sferik/t-ruby/README.md

 * Designed for Unix: All output is designed to be piped to other Unix utilities, like grep, cut, awk, bc, wc, and xargs for advanced processing.
 * 99% C0 Code Coverage: Extremely well tested, with a 3:1 test-to-code ratio.
+* Generate spreadsheets: Output any command in CSV format simply by adding the `--csv` flag.

 ## <a name="terminology"></a>Relationship Terminology